Getting Started

 The interface #

-- Toolbox — pick a tool: the Oscilloscope (probes), Wire, or a component (Resistor, Capacitor, Inductor, Diode, Transistor, Chip, Voltage Source, Transmission Line).
+• Tool palette — the floating bar at the bottom.
+Pick a tool: the Oscilloscope (probes), Wire, or a component (Resistor, Capacitor, Inductor, Diode, Transistor, Chip, Voltage Source, Transmission Line).
+Tap the armed tool again to return to Select.

-- Oscilloscope — open it from the toolbar to choose an analysis mode and run the simulation.
+• Oscilloscope — the pill in the toolbar.
+It shows a live preview of your probed signals; tap it to choose an analysis mode and run the simulation.

-Getting around: tap a tie point to move the cursor; pinch to zoom (25%–250%) or use the on-screen zoom buttons; drag with two fingers to pan.
-Tap a placed component to select and edit it; long-press (or right-click) for a context menu.
+Getting around: pinch to zoom (down to 10%, up to 250%) or use the zoom button’s steps and Fit to Screen; drag with two fingers to pan.
+Tap a placed component to select it and open its editor.

 Your first circuit: LED with resistor #